Internet Watch Foundation: R v Walker

 R v Walker, sometimes called the "Girls (Scream) Aloud Obscenity Trial", was the first prosecution for written material under Section 2(1) of the Obscene Publications Act in nearly two decades.
 It involved the prosecution of Darryn Walker for posting a story entitled "Girls (Scream) Aloud" on an internet erotic story site in 2008.
 The story was a fictional written account describing the kidnap, rape and murder of pop group Girls Aloud.
 It was reported to the IWF who passed the information on to Scotland Yard's Obscene Publications Unit.
-During the trial the prosecution claimed that the story could be "easily accessed" by young fans of Girls Aloud.
+During the trial, the prosecution claimed that the story could be "easily accessed" by young fans of Girls Aloud.
 However, the defence demonstrated that it could only be located by those specifically searching for such material.
-As a result the case was abandoned and the defendant cleared of all charges.
+As a result, the case was abandoned and the defendant was cleared of all charges.

 Wikipedia

 On 5 December 2008, the IWF system started blacklisting a Wikipedia article covering the Scorpions' 1976 album Virgin Killer, and an image of its original LP cover art which appeared on that article.
 Users of some major ISPs, including BT, Vodafone, Virgin Media/Tesco.net, Be/O2, EasyNet/UK Online/Sky Broadband, PlusNet, Demon, and TalkTalk (Opal Telecom), were unable to access the filtered content.
 Although controversial, the album and image are still available, both through Internet shopping sites and from physical shops.
 The image had been reported to the IWF by a reader, and the IWF determined that it could be seen as potentially illegal.
 The IWF estimated the block affected 95% of British residential users.
 The IWF has since rescinded the block, issuing the following statement:

 Additionally, many UK Internet users were unable to edit Wikipedia pages unless registered and logged in with Wikipedia.
 This is reported to be due to the single blacklisted article causing all Wikipedia traffic from ISPs using the system to be routed through a transparent proxy server.
 Wikipedia distinguishes unlogged-in users from each other by their IP address, so interpreted all unlogged-in users from a particular ISP as a single user editing massively from the proxy address, which triggered Wikipedia's anti-abuse mechanism, blocking them.